CMU-CREATE-Lab/tile-generation/README.md

 `ENOENT: no such file or directory, rename '/Users/chris/n/lib/node_modules/.staging/@mapbox/point-geometry-c12f351f' -> '/Users/chris/n/lib/node_modules/tileserver-gl/node_modules/@mapbox/point-geometry'`

-Googling that and you'll find a bunch of posts which pretty much just say, “screw it, man, just use docker”.
+Googling that and you'll find a bunch of posts which pretty much just say, "screw it, man, just use docker".
 So, using Docker...

 #### Installing with Docker